fullstack-development/web3-roadmap/defi/tokens/tokenomics/tokenomics.md

 ## Questions:

-* What is whitepaper?
+* What is a whitepaper?
-* Why tokenomics does matter?
+* Why does tokenomics matter?
 * What defines good tokenomics?
 * What is token supply?
 What is circullation supply?
 What is total supply?
 What is max. supply?
 * What is marketcap?